 Failla

-Failla owner Ehren Jordan, influenced by his years in France, found the cooler climate and terroir of the Sonoma Coast AVA the perfect climate for growing pinot noir along with chardonnay grapes and syrah.
-The original estate vineyard (purchased in 1998) is in an area referred to as the West Sonoma Coast.
+Failla owner Ehren Jordan, influenced by his years in France, found the cooler climate and terroir of the Sonoma Coast AVA the perfect climate for growing Pinot Noir along with Chardonnay grapes and Syrah.
+The original estate vineyards (purchased in 1998) is in an area referred to as the West Sonoma Coast.
 Failla, along with other members (including Litterai) of the West Sonoma Coast Vintners, advocates making it an AVA on its own.
 All of the estate properties are farmed organically with some biodynamic principles employed.

 Los Carneros AVA